stewartbryson/gradle-snowflake/src/markdown/README.md

 This plugin contains a custom Spock Specification class called `SnowflakeSpec` that can be used in a new test suite.
 By default, this test suite is called `functionalTest`, though the name can be configured using the `testSuite` property.

 Here is our configuration of the `functionalTest` test suite.
-It's convoluted DSL (in my opinion), but no one asked me:
+The DSL provided by Gradle in JVM Testing is convoluted (in my opinion), but no one asked me:
 ```grovy
 functionalTest(JvmTestSuite) {
    targets {